|

 The Windsor hardware was nothing

 special, but also not junk.
-They used middle
+They used

-grade Japanese components throughout with the shift
+mid-level Japanese components throughout with the

-hardware all from Suntour.
-If you
+shifting hardware all from

-got here via my page that describes my progress in my
+page that describes my progress in my other hobby

-for a Japanese electronics company for over twenty
+Japanese electronics company for over twenty

-system.
-When I restarted my bicycling activities
+part of that system.
+When I restarted my

-in 2014 it was natural for me to also take interest in
+bicycling activities in 2014 it was natural for me

-the vintage Japanese road bikes that were produced in
+bikes that were produced in the 1970's and 1980's

-the 1970's and 1980's time frame.
-In today's
+time frame.
+In today's world of carbon fiber

-world of carbon fiber eBiking, specializing in the
+eBiking, specializing in the restoration and riding

-restoration and riding of older higher end steel bikes
+of older higher end steel bikes is a unique niche.

 When I started to ride again I had an SR bike.
 The SR bike was a product out of California in the SanDiego area.
 This companies location has a tie to my old Windsor bike.
-In the early 1980's I was living in the Los Angeles area and the frame on my Windsor had been compromised in an earlier accident.
+In the early 1980's while living in the Los Angeles area, the frame on my Windsor had been compromised by an earlier accident.
 One day the frame just split and a new replacement was sought.
 A local repair shop talked to the people at Windsor and for some reason that company would not sell Windsor frames only.
 However, the same group also ran SR Bikes and they would sell me a new frame.
 The SR replacement was a decent light frame, albeit the actual steel tubing used remained a mystery to me.
 At the time I was just looking to get my bike back on the road and the nitty-gritty details were not of concern to me at that time.
 Over the years I did update those old SR components.
-When I started my current bike adventure of riding and steel bike restoration in 2014, I continued to update and improve that old SR. Before I forget, the letters 'SR' in those bikes has no discernible meaning.
+When I started my current bike adventure of steel bike restoration in 2014, I continued to update and improve that old SR. Before I forget, the letters 'SR' in those bikes has no discernible meaning.
 It is not, I repeat NOT, related to the Japanese SR (Sakae Ringyo) that made middle and high end bike components in Japan during that same time frame.
 Over the years of investigation they think the SR for this California based bike company was merely the initials of a founder.
-From 2014 through 2016 this SR shown below was my primary road bike. ![]() The work I did on this SR was
+From 2014 through 2016 this SR shown below was my primary road bike.
+The work I did on this SR was

 the start of my bicycle restoration and general